 At Bits of Australia we like to support up and coming artisans as well as established makers so you may notice that not all of our products have a logo like that of the Australian Made Campaign's.
 As part of our process we provide our suppliers with the definition of 'Australian Made' under the Australian Consumer Law and they in return provide us with only products that fit this definition.
 It is the case for the Katch-a-Roo Game that is manufactured in Victoria.

 For more information on Country of Origin claims and the Australian Consumer Law visit the ACCC website.

-We hope we haven't confused you more with this blog!
 Be assured we are always looking out for the best bits of Australia for you.